 Generic Name: fesoterodine

-Note: This document contains side effect information about fesoterodine.
-Some of the dosage forms listed on this page may not apply to the brand name Toviaz.
+Note: This page contains side effects data for the generic drug fesoterodine.
+It is possible that some of the dosage forms included below may not apply to the brand name Toviaz.

 For the Consumer

 Applies to fesoterodine: oral tablet extended release

 As well as its needed effects, fesoterodine (the active ingredient contained in Toviaz) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking fesoterodine, check with your doctor immediately:More common

 - bloating or swelling of the face, arms, hands, lower legs, or feet

 - difficult, burning, or painful urination